Cranium Corner is an exciting interactive exhibit of brain teasing puzzles for kids and adults!

 No one is too old or too young to enjoy making bubbles.
 Try using different shaped bubble-makers.
 Does the shape of the bubble blower affect the shape of the bubble?
 Does the size?
 What shape is a bubble in the air?

 This is a great interactive exhibit where you can construct a Lego race car and race it.
 How can you build a race car that will go fast, go straight, and not fall apart halfway down the ramp?
 Learn about friction, engineering, and efficient construction.
-Donated by Kelly, Shelli and Billy Brown
+Plus, there’s a wall of Lego base plates to build upon and extend the creativity!

 This exhibit actually confuses your brain.
 It is habitual to hear yourself speak.
 When sitting across from a partner, and talking into the microphone, the words you hear in the earphones become delayed, making conversation very difficult.
 Sponsored by Stockton Sunrise Rotary Club.